sadaigm/ai-as-agent/README.md

-# AI Agent UI

-This is a React-based UI that allows users to configure and manage an AI agent, select AI models, set system prompts, input user prompts, and add tools to the agent's configuration.
-The application supports temperature configuration, streaming responses, and includes functionality to save system prompts for future use.

-This project is built using **Vite** as the development server and bundler, offering fast build and hot-reload speeds.
+**AI Agent UI** is a lightweight, user-friendly platform that enables users to configure and manage AI agents with ease.
+Supporting diverse roles and integrating open-source AI models, it provides a flexible environment for creating personalized AI experiences.
+Through intuitive workflows, users can select models, define system prompts, set user inputs, and adjust response parameters like temperature, all while enabling real-time streaming of responses.

+The platform also allows users to extend the functionality of their AI agents by adding external tools, such as fetching weather data, making it a versatile solution for a wide range of use cases.
+With its split-layout design, **AI Agent UI** ensures a seamless user experience for both configuring agents and displaying real-time responses.

+**AI Agent UI** goes beyond basic interactions, with plans to include advanced features like customizable **AI Roles** to define specialized agent behaviors (e.g., Assistant, Researcher) and a dedicated **AI Tools Page** to manage integrated tools.
+These features are in active development to further enhance the platform’s capabilities.

+Designed with flexibility in mind, **AI Agent UI** is the ideal tool for users looking to build, test, and manage diverse AI agents, all while leveraging powerful open-source AI models and tools.

 ## Features (Ongoing Development)